pingcap/blog/tidb-binlog-architecture-evolution-and-implementation-principles.md

 ## Implementation

-Now, I’ll introduce the implementation principles of the cluster version of TiDB Binlog.
+Now, I'll introduce the implementation principles of the cluster version of TiDB Binlog.

 ### Binlog